President Joe Biden on Israel

 - “We have to stand up against the attempts to delegitimize Israel on the world — no nation, including Israel, is immune to legitimate criticism, but it should not be unfairly singled out.
 So we’ll continue to stand against the biased resolutions and attempts to delegitimize Israel at the United Nations.
 We’ll continue to assure that Israel is represented on critical committees just like other nations.
 And we will continue to push back against the call here in the United States for people to boycott, disinvest, or sanction Israel.
 It’s wrong.
 Because as the Jewish people know better than any other people, any action that marginalizes one ethnic or religious group imperils us all.
 It’s incumbent upon all of us to stand up against those who traffic in pernicious stereotypes, who seek to scare and divide us for political gain.
 Because the future belongs to the bridge builders, not the wall builders.”

-During the Democratic primary, DMFI asked Senator Kamala Harris to share with us the website, speech or other content that best reflects her views on Israel.
-Senator Harris shared the following video demonstrating her commitment to Israel.
+During the Democratic primary, DMFI asked Vice President Kamala Harris to share with us the website, speech or other content that best reflects her views on Israel.
+Vice President Harris shared the following video demonstrating her commitment to Israel.

 “Israel is a critical friend and ally to the United States.
 I stand with Israel, both because of our shared values, which are so fundamental to the founding of both our nations, and I believe the bonds between the people of the United States and the people of Israel are unbreakable, and we can never let anyone drive a wedge between us.”